Z4ph0d42/Digital-comic-metadata-grabber-and-organizer/README.md

 Have you ever meticulously organized your digital comic collection into a perfect folder structure, only to import it into a media server like [Kavita](https://www.kavita.zip/) and watch it get dumped onto the digital floor in one giant, unsorted pile?

 The problem is usually missing metadata.
 While powerful tools like [Comic Tagger](https://github.com/comictagger/comictagger) exist, they often require manual intervention to get started.
-To get reliable results, you have to search for each series by hand—an impossible task when you have thousands of comics.
+To get reliable results, you have to search for each series by hand, an impossible task when you have thousands of comics.

 This project was created to solve that exact problem.
 I automated it.